zahra-alii/JavaScript30-Array-Cardio/README.md

 5. Sort the inventors by years lived (oldest to youngest)

-6. Sort the people alphabetically (in order) by last name */
+6. Sort the people alphabetically (in order) by last name

+7. Sum up the instances of each of these -->       const data = ['car', 'car', 'truck', 'truck', 'bike', 'walk', 'car', 'van', 'bike', 'walk', 'car', 'van', 'car', 'truck' ];

+*/